 Cooking Classes & Special Events

-Twice each year, we offer 8-week cooking classes which are open to Explorers Academy families.
+Twice each year, we offer 8-week cooking classes that are open to Explorers Academy families.
 These cooking classes provide the tools to create healthy, well-balanced meals at home.
 We also host “Culture Weeks”, during which food is served to reflect the traditions of various cultures.
-In 2015-2016 we celebrated Native American, Hispanic, Polynesian & Hawaiian, and Chinese cultures.
+Last year, we celebrated Native American, Hispanic, Polynesian & Hawaiian, and Chinese cultures.

 Our entire Nutrition Program meets the Montana Child and Adult Care Food Program (CACFP) standards.
 Our number one priority is the students of Explorers Academy, and we welcome suggestions and participation from our parents and our community.